therealdreg/ftdibrick/README.md

 For windows we decided to use their driver as it let us brick the chip without administrator privileges.

-(ugly and buggy code starts here)

-- stuff/windows_ftdibrick -> Assembly POC
+- src/windows_ftdibrick -> Assembly POC tested and fully working
-- stuff/ftdibrickerd2xx
+- src/ftdibrickerd2xx
-- stuff/ftdibrickerd2xx_static
+- src/ftdibrickerd2xx_static
-- stuff/ftdibrickwin32_dreg_zadig_winusb -> POC for using with zadig, WinUSB
+- src/ftdibrickwin32_dreg_zadig_winusb -> POC for using with zadig, WinUSB
-- stuff/ftdibrickwin32_dreg_devicecontrol
+- src/ftdibrickwin32_dreg_devicecontrol

 (Dreg's note about devicecontrol: I've only been with the debugger and IDA for a few hours!
 But the communication part of the driver works...
 None of this is documented on the internet or public ;-D)

 ## FreeBSD

 - src/main.asm
-- stuff/freebsd_dreg
+- src/freebsd_dreg

 ## Linux